Click to Skip Ahead

 What happens if you introduce cats too quickly?

 Introducing cats too quickly can cause excess aggression and stress, increasing the chance of either of the cats getting hurt.
-If you don’t prepare and don’t give them enough space, it can cause both cats to dislike the other.
-Once they have their opinion, it can be hard to change it, so be sure you are prepared for the first few meetings with the cats.
+If you don’t prepare and don’t give them enough space, it can cause both cats to dislike the other forever.
+If their first impression is negative, it can be hard to change it, so be sure you are prepared for the first few meetings with the cats.

 Conclusion

 It’s best to give the cats space when first meeting each other to allow them to get used to the new addition to their life.
-If they become cornered, stressed, or anxious, this can cause the fight or flight response to engage, causing possible aggression.
+If they are pushed and feel invaded or cornered, they will be stressed or anxious.
+This can cause hissing and even possibly escalate to aggression.

 Featured Image Credit: Irina Kozorog, Shutterstock